Headless Chrome: an answer to server-side rendering JavaScript sites

 Avoid inflating Analytics pageviews

 Be careful if you're using Analytics on your site.
 Prerendering pages may result in inflated pageviews.
-Specifically, you'll see 2x the number of hits, one hit when headless Chrome renders the page and another when the user's browser renders it.
+Specifically, you'll see 2 times the number of hits, one hit when headless Chrome renders the page and another when the user's browser renders it.

 So what's the fix?
 Use network interception to abort any request(s) that tries to load the Analytics library.